ETX-ASU/boiler/README.md

    (Note: this is the REGISTERED URL in OIDC for your Tool's Deep Linking.
 The cert suite POSTs launches here!) https://1cxw5vr28f.execute-api.us-west-2.amazonaws.com/stage/deeplink
 6. Tool PUBLIC JWKS
-   You can either either supply IMS with a public key in PEM format or JWT OR you can give them the url that will send a list of public jwk keys: https://1cxw5vr28f.execute-api.us-west-2.amazonaws.com/stage/jwks
+   You can either either supply the LMS admin with a public key in PEM format or JWT OR you can give them the url that will send a list of public jwk keys (using the url is the preferred method but not all LMS's support using an endpoint): https://1cxw5vr28f.execute-api.us-west-2.amazonaws.com/stage/jwks

-## List of toolApplicationUrls that you will need to supply if not canvas json install, or Blackboard:
+## List of toolApplicationUrls that you will need to supply if not canvas json installed, or Blackboard LMS:

 1. Process Planner: https://main.d2cx84babvjpbq.amplifyapp.com
 2. Peer Review Tool: https://main.d1nwigklju3y36.amplifyapp.com